git-token/documentation/tos/terms_of_services.md

 If you are using GitToken Services as an agent on behalf of an organization, the organization in which you represent thereby accepts these terms.

-It will hold harmless and indemnify GitToken and its contributors from any claim, suit or action arising from or related to the use of the Services or violation of these ToS, including any liability or expense arising from claims, losses, damages, suits, judgments, litigation costs and attorneys’ fees.
+It will hold harmless and indemnify GitToken and its contributors from any claim, suit or action arising from or related to the use of the Services or violation of these ToS, including, but not limited to, any liability or expense arising from claims, losses, damages, suits, judgments, litigation costs and attorneys’ fees.

 ## Modifying and Cancellation of Services